Fresh Pico de Gallo

 What is Pico de Gallo?

-Pico de Gallo in Mexican Culture
+The Role of Pico de Gallo in Mexican Food

-Pico de Gallo Vs Salsa
+What Makes Pico de Gallo Special?

 The preparation method is one key difference between Pico de Gallo and salsas, like salsa roja.
 Salsa roja is typically made with cooked tomatoes, sometimes blended into a smooth, liquid form.
 In contrast, Pico de Gallo remains vibrant and chunky, with the freshness of raw tomatoes shining through.
 The consistency of Pico de Gallo is also less liquid, making it ideal for topping tacos, nachos, or quesadillas, where the crunch complements the dish.
 I love adding it to burrito bowls, especially during tomato season, as it gives the dish an extra flavor and color.